HydroModPy/HydroModPy/docs/source/architecture/site_selection/html-report-generation.rst

 ``site_selection``, then stores the request on the workflow-local ``SiteSelectionConfig.report_html_build_at_end`` flag.

-Older site-selection-specific switches such as ``write_report_html`` are not part of the current public contract.
+Older site-selection-specific report switches are not part of the current public contract.
 Example TOMLs should use ``[report.html]`` so report intent is expressed the same way as other HydroModPy workflows.

 Completed Run Flow
 ------------------